-Especially ones that have different skillsets from yours: guitar, piano, lyric writing.
-This is one of the most important since it will allow you to go out of your comfort zone and create different things, as well as learning from other people.
+Especially ones that have different skill sets from yours: guitar, piano, lyric writing.
+This is one of the most important since it will allow you to go out of your comfort zone and create different things, as well as learn from other people.

-The collection of royalties for a topline writer are quite similar to those of a non-performing songwriter who collects publishing royalties from the song.
+The collection of royalties for a topline writer is quite similar to those of a non-performing songwriter who collects publishing royalties from the song.

 However, the music business is full of exceptions and there really is no one way of discussing what the earning and royalty rates are.
 This varies from whom you work with, if they have a publishing company if they are their own publisher if they will sell the song to another artist…